sskyisthelimit/sskyisthelimit.github.io/README.md

 - **Mathematics Background:** Thanks to my education at KPI (IASA), I have a strong foundation in mathematics and algorithms.
 - **Experience with C/C++:** Gained through university coursework.
 - **Relocation Readiness:** Open to relocation and transferring to another university to have less busy schedule - for a relevant opportunity.
-- **Goals:** Interested in a position as a Computer Vision Engineer or MLOps + Computer Vision Engineer.